mitre/test-harness-interface/PopHealth Record Match Interface.md

 1. This document assumes FHIR Specification [DSTU2](http://hl7.org/fhir/timelines.html), which is the current officially released version at the time of writing.

 ### Technical Approach
 popHealth will use a FHIR message to initiate a matching operation.
 The record-match message contains information that allows the record matching system to make a RESTful FHIR Search call to retrieve the data that is to be processed.
 On receipt of the record-match request, the record matching system should respond with a message that indicates whether it accepts or rejects the message.
 If the request is rejected, an error code that indicates the reason should be provided.
-When the record matching system accepts a record-match request and finishes processing it, the record matching system sends a FHIR message containing the match results back to popHealth.
-Pophealth, in turn can make the results available to the popHealth user who had requested the operation.
+When the record matching system accepts a record-match request and finishes processing it, the record matching system sends a FHIR message containing the match results back to popHealth. popHealth, in turn can make the results available to the popHealth user who had requested the operation.
 These high level steps can be depicted as:

 ```mermaid